-Year End work completed Valuation Data Extract to 5 Interim Results September/October Individual Employer Results Consultation October/November Formal Report March
+Year End work completed Valuation Data Extract to ly Interim Results September/Octobe er Individual Employer Results Consultation October/Novembe er Formal Report Marc h

 There are no employer charges or fees related to the Valuation unless additional bespoke work is requested.
 Before the commencement of each financial year the Authority will publish each employing organisation's contribution statement for the next financial year.
 The statement will be placed on SYPA's EPIC System.
-Organisations must ensure that they read, check and comply with it by deducting and paying over the correct contribution amounts.
+Organisations must ensure that they read, check and comply with it by submitting a monthly data file to facilitate the deducting and collection of contributions by direct debitpaying over the correct contribution amounts.
 This is an Audit requirement.